Mani-TheDeveloper/E-Commerce/README.md

 ## HTML: For the structure of the webpage.
 ## CSS: For styling the page and making it look nice.
-J## avaScript: To add functionality like fetching product data, adding items to the cart, and calculating the total price.
+## JavaScript: To add functionality like fetching product data, adding items to the cart, and calculating the total price.

 Thank You for Checking Out My Project!
 This was a great learning experience for me, and I hope you enjoy checking it out as much as I enjoyed making it!